Windows App: Request E-Signatures

 Below, find out more about the numbered fields:

-1. Choose template: If you’ve created signature templates to save time with frequently used forms, select one.
+1. Choose template: If you’ve created signature templates to save time with frequently used forms, select the template.
 For more on applying templates, see details below.

 2. Choose signer: Select the name of the person who needs to sign here.

-- To add a field, select the account user’s contact name.
+- To add a field, select the contact name from the dropdown list.

-- To add a field for the firm representative, select the option with your name (details below).
+- To add another field for the firm representative, select their name from the dropdown (details below).

-- To add a field for an additional signer, such as spouse (details below).
+- You can also add a field for an additional signer, such as spouse (details below).

 3. There are various fields that you can drag-and-drop onto the doc: